anhthii/kafka-notes/README.md

 That's where Apache Kafka comes in as an effective solution.
 Apache Kafka is a publish-subscribe based durable messaging system developed by Linkedin.

 ### Why use Kafka?
 - **Multiple producers and consumers at any given time** without interfering with each other.
-This is in contrast to many queuing system where once a message is consumed by one client
+This is in contrast to many queuing system where one message is consumed by one client
 - **Disk-Based retention**:
   - Consumers do not always need to work in real time.
 Messages are commited to disk and stay for some periods of time.
   - There is no danger of losing data.
-- **Fast**: Kafka is a good solution for applications that require a high througput, low latency messaging solution.
+- **Fast**: Kafka is a good solution for applications that require a high throughput, low latency messaging solution.
 Kafka can write up to 2 million requests per second
 - **Scalable**:
   - Expansions can be performed while the cluster is online, with no impact on the availability of the system as a whole.
 - **High Performance**: Excellent performance under high load.